 Many pets can live long accident free lives today, but no owner can guarantee their canine or feline companion will never have an accident such as eating a sock, swallowing a rock, or even getting hit by a car in the driveway.

 The best way to find the right pet insurance for you and your family should start with researching some reputable pet insurance companies and ask for detailed plan information and price quotes.
+Unlike human medicine, you still are responsible for paying your veterinarian in full at time of service.
+You then submit a copy of your invoice to your insurance company for reimbursement.
 While we at Kingsbury Animal Hospital do not advocate any particular insurance company, here are a few you may wish to consider